amrendrayadavedu505-afk/Task-Tracker-Assignment/README.md

 Task Tracker (Console Application)
-This project is a simple C# console-based Task Tracker created for my university assignment.The aim is to learn file handling, searching, sorting, logging, and unit testing in .NET.The program allows a user to create and manage tasks.
+This project is a simple C# console-based Task Tracker created for my university assignment.
+The aim is to learn file handling, searching, sorting, logging, and unit testing in .NET.The program allows a user to create and manage tasks.
 Each task has a title, description, assignee, start date, due date, priority, and status.All tasks are saved in a JSON file so the data stays after closing the app.

  Features
 Create Task: Add a new task with title, description, due date, priority, and assignee.